 Product by: Millimetric Studio

 To soften the marble floor, a sophisticated and simple raised platform is added near the bay windows.
-The usage of the simple, nice platform bed in this room with a color that contrasts to the overall white scheme is a great idea to try.
+The usage of the simple, nice platform bed in this room with a colour that contrasts to the overall white scheme is a great idea to try.
 By extending the platform to create a study table, the design feels like it’s growing into the walls.
 There is also a motif of angular shapes in the wall and ceiling to create a truly unique bedroom.

 6. Bungalow in Mont Kiara